sebischair/Exploring-NLP-Research/README.md

 ![NLP taxonomy](https://github.com/sebischair/Exploring-NLP-Research/blob/main/figures/NLP-Taxonomy.jpg?raw=true)

-## How to use the pretrained model
+## How to use the fine-tuned model

 ```python
 from typing import List